BMW Goldfisch V16: Development

 Development started in the late 1980s.
 The engine was built to demonstrate the maximum potential of the small cylinder displacement engine family.
-Also, a three cylinder model of the same engine family was made to set a minimum.
+Also, a three-cylinder model of the same engine family was made to set a minimum.
 Development started on July 8, 1987, and by the beginning of 1988 the engine was ready.
 It was put on a dynamometer in January and February 1988.
 Afterwards, it was installed in a modified long wheelbase BMW 7 Series (E32), and the first driving tests were made in May 1988.
 On July 7, 1988, the engine was presented internally within BMW.

 To prevent an "arms race" with other engine manufacturers, the V16 was never put into mass production.
 Additionally, a higher-performance version of the M70 engine, the S70B56 installed in the BMW 850CSi, produced 380 PS and 56.1 kpm of torque, almost reaching the power output of the V16.

 This engine was also trialled in the Bentley Mulsanne as a potential "upgrade" from a turbocharged V8 engine.
 Unlike the 7 Series, the engine fit in the bay with room for radiator and ancillaries.

-Technology and performance
+Specifications

 The engine design virtually copies the BMW M70 V12 layout but with 4 more cylinders added.